rrichardson/disambiguating/draft2.md

 **Benefits of this model**
 * Lowest disk space utilization
 * Well understood model and query language.
-* Flexible model to support a wide varity of use cases.
+* Flexible, can support a wide varity of use cases.
 * Schema enforced data consistency

 **Downsides of this model**